Summer Activities for 12 Year Olds: 6 Ways to Spend Time Together

 My three kids were all in the twelve- to fourteen-year old age span at the same time, so it was a triple challenge.
 They each got one week at sports camp or art camp, but we were never one of those families who spent big money to send them away to a six week sleep-away camp in the Adirondacks.
 I almost felt defensive: was I robbing my kids of the enrichment opportunities other kids were receiving?
 By the time my sons each reached the age of about twelve, I noticed there weren’t any boys around anymore, either.
 Clearly, they were all becoming superior athletes at some intensive skills camp, while my kids were getting further behind because of my stinginess.
 They’ll never be pro athletes because I didn’t send them to enough sports camps!

 Time gives perspective, and I have no regrets about how we spent our summers during the middle school years.
 This is the last time that your kids truly crave your company and attention.
 A twelve-year old boy will do things like go strawberry picking, re-seal the driveway, and play croquet simply because they want to be with you.
 One day in the very near future, this will all change.
 They will want physical, emotional, and psychological distance from you, the most irritating person on earth.
 And even if that doesn’t happen, once your teen begins high school, they will be so busy you will rarely see them, even in the summer.

 My goal was to spend as much time hanging out with my kids as I could, having some fun yet supplying just enough ennui to ensure that they would be eager for the new school year to begin.
 The trick was finding balance between activity and boredom.
-Here are some ideas of summer activities for 12 year olds:
+Here are some ideas of summer activities for tweens:

 The middle school years are the calm before the storm, the “deep breath before the plunge” into adolescence.
-Parenting is still pretty simple right now: spend lots of time with them.
+Parenting is still pretty simple right now: spend lots of time with them this summer vacation.
 And (sadly or gladly depending on the day) they’ll be back in school before you know it.